The conversations your team avoid are a handbrake on your progress.

 A shared language with colleagues so difficult and productive conversations become a normal part of how the team operates.

-The Difficult Conversations Workshop is not a sit back and passively observe seminar.
+Not a sit back and passively observe seminar.

 We spend just enough time on the science and communication theory to understand what happens when we avoid or engage in difficult conversations.
 However, the emphasis is on the practical tools that can be used immediately.
 This is not an academic lecture.